huttered40/critter/README.md

 | MPI_Sendrecv_replace     |   yes       |   yes       |

 ## Warnings
-1. `critter` is currently not able to track user-defined symbols in any nonblocking collectives.
+1. `critter` is currently not able to track user-defined kernels in any nonblocking collectives.
 2. `critter` incurs large overhead when intercepting personalized collectives.
 3. Any usage of `MPI_Waitany`, `MPI_Waitsome`, or `MPI_ANY_SOURCE` requires setting the environment variable `CRITTER_TRACK_P2P_IDLE=0`.
-4. `critter` cannot track user programs with `MPI_THREAD_MULTIPLE`.
+4. `critter` cannot track libraries that use `MPI_THREAD_MULTIPLE`.